Boston museum thwarts planned climate protest by closing early - UPI.com

 The Isabella Stewart Gardner Museum in Boston thwarted a planned climate protest Thursday by closing early out of fear protesters would damage items held in its collection, the institution said this week.
-Photo courtesy of Extinction Rebellion Boston
+Photo courtesy of Lita Xú Líng Kelley

 Sept.
 9 (UPI) -- The Isabella Stewart Gardner Museum in Boston thwarted a planned climate protest Thursday by closing early out of fear protesters would damage items held in its collection, the institution said this week.